dwyl/phoenix-chat-example/presence.md

 ```

 - `presence_diff` is sent to the client
-whenever a user joins or leaves the channel.
+whenever a person joins or leaves the channel.
 It's a diff structure, a map of `:joins` and `:leaves`.

 ```elixir